Profit Maximization And Advanced Persistent Threats

 Rhebo Industrial Protector monitors, analyzes and visualizes all assets and the complete data traffic within your ICS as part of your defense-in-depth strategy.
 In real-time, the anomaly detection reports any communication of:

-- known and unknown malicious code;
+- known and unknown attack patterns and malware;

 - professional cyberattacks (advanced persistent threats), internal sabotage and manipulation;

-- technical network errors.
+- technical errors states.

 Specific industrial protocol types such as PROFINET, Ethernet/IP, CIP and Siemens S7 are supported without exception.